deepkaran/sandbox/indexing/wip.md

 ##Design Writeup Tasks

+- Metadata Management(write briefly about sync replication and then point to Initial build prepare phase)
+- Initial Build Writeup(Add Catchup Queue Stuff)
+- Gerrit Reviews update
+- Review this doc and add recovery questions
+- Review all writeups
 - Indexer writeup
  - Include a separate port for indexer
 - Writeup for Drop Index
-- Metadata Management(write briefly about sync replication and then point to Initial build prepare phase)
-- Initial Build Writeup(Add Catchup Queue Stuff)

 ##Other Tasks